Welcome to Rumney Primary Care Centre

 Rumney Primary Care Centre – Coronavirus FAQ'S

--Why is the surgery not operating normally?
+-Why is the surgery not opening as normal?

 Please note the main doors to the surgery are closed for the foreseeable future to reduce the risk of the virus being brought into the surgery.